0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/samba-server.md

 - Either you follow [this link](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/).
 - Or you start a new Instance with updated UserData.

-# 💪 Connect to the server
+# 📞 Connect to the server

-Once the instance is up and running in your private network, and you are connected to the VPN, you can mount the network drive by using the local IP of the instance, and choose Guest access.
+Once the instance is up and running, get it's IP and connect to the instance over SSH uisng the slected key at teployment time.

 # 🚨 Before you go in production